-Entry Guide: 5 B grades or more at GCSE are required to take 4 linear courses in Year 12 with B grades in appropriate subjects.
-For those choosing 3 or fewer linear subjects a B grade in the appropriate subject is required.
+Entry Guide: 5 Level, 5/6 grades or more at GCSE including English & Maths and are required to take 3/4 linear courses in Year 12, with Level 5 or 6 grades in appropriate subjects depending on individual entry criteria.

-Entry Guide: B grade in GCSE subject required for most courses.
+Entry Guide: At least a Level 5/6 grade in GCSE subject required for most courses.

 May be taken as well as a full A Level in some linear subjects, but will not carry UCAS points if the full A Level is completed.

 - Mainly coursework based and modular in nature, these courses are designed to develop student’s skills as well as knowledge.
 75% coursework and 25% exam assessed in both Year 12 and 13